NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ### 2.4 Add density (`rho`) and mid-point altitude (`zfull`) to `atmos_average`, then interpolate the file to standard altitude (`zstd`)

-As before, adding or removing variables from files is done as follows:
+Again, add variables to files using `-add`:

 ```bash
 (amesGCM3)>$ MarsVars.py 07180.atmos_average.nc -add rho zfull